 My experience is that it’s very similar to the written content but they also need to take into consideration cause it also becomes very expensive if you have your origin video and then also want to produce locally video just to me the appropriate cultural nuances.
 What we have found and there are alternatives in the marketplace … It just so happens that MotionPoint addresses this, is being able to take the video from the inception … It can be on the origin website or it can be some other digital channel … Be able to take that, translate it, translate the closed caption piece.
 Translate, of course, the audio and then, based on what is put into the glossary and the style guide, actually translate and adjust the images that will be represented in the local markets.

 And just so …

 It’s a hard problem to solve and it really takes a lot of thought and preparation.
 It really takes technology to do it.

 Got it.
-So the video that you’re talking about is video that has stock imagery that’s … It’s not like a talking head video or overly produced videos.
-You’re talking about video that can have background content that can be replaced so that it’s contextual to the area?
+So the video that you’re talking about is the video that has stock imagery that’s … It’s not like a talking-head video or overly produced videos.
+You’re talking about the video that can have background content that can be replaced so that it’s contextual to the area?